Introduction to Azure Functions

 - As it is a very lightweight code, provides smooth execution.

-- Vendor-lock is the biggest drawback of this functions.
+- Vendor-lock is the biggest drawback of this function.

 - It is very difficult to run code deployed in Azure function outside the azure environment.

-- As the language used in function app such as java, NodeJS, etc are not specialized but code to establish a connection between resources is specific to azure.
+- The language used in function app such as java, NodeJS, etc are not specialized but the code to establish a connection between resources is specific to azure.

 This has been a guide to Azure Functions.
 Here we discuss the basic concept along with uses, how to write azure functions, advantages, and disadvantages.
 You may also have a look at the following articles to learn more –

 - Complete Guide to CDN in Azure